jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 ![Monument to Salvador Allende at Rancagua, O'Higgins Region, Chile - description follows.](assets/14_Chile_Rancagua_Monumento-Salvador-Allende.jpg)

-The bust of Allende by sculptor Gregorio Berchenko is made of copper, the same resource that Allende nationalized to assert Chile's economic independence, much to the hostile reaction of the US government and businesses whom the copper mines were taken from.
+The bust of Allende by sculptor Gregorio Berchenko (or at least the original iteration of it) is made of copper, the same resource that Allende nationalized to assert Chile's economic independence, much to the hostile reaction of the US government and businesses from whom the copper mines were taken.

 The bust is framed within a white quadrilateral pillar that stands alongside two others.
 The pillar on the viewer's left has a large star drilled onto its upper half.
 The pillar on the right looks empty, but the article at _Una calle Salvador Allende_ says that it contains an excerpt from Allende's last speech.
 The star, the different textures across the three pillars, and the subtle line that divides the upper and lower parts of the pillars evoke the image of the flag of Chile.
 This monument was inaugurated on January 2009.